-The holidays are a time of joy and celebration.
-But for the 5.7 million Americans living with Alzheimer’s disease and related dementias (ADRD) – and their families – it can be a season of angst and isolation.
+For the 5.7 million Americans living with Alzheimer’s disease and related dementias (ADRD) – and their families – days can be filled with feelings of angst and isolation.
+We’re working to lessen those feelings and provide a non-pharma approach to memory care.

 A groundbreaking program called Music & Memory™ has brought life-changing hope to people who suffer from ADRD, helping to trigger memories, build bridges, and improve quality of life.
 Launched in 2006 by Dan Cohen, the program took the spotlight with the 2014 documentary, “Alive Inside: A Story of Music & Memory,” and was recently endorsed by legendary singer-songwriter Carole King.
 With the therapeutic effects of personalized music, many people living with ADRD become more aware, animated, and “alive inside.”